Makkkiiii/Coursework-2---TCP-CHAT/README.md

 ## Features

+- Connecting with multiple users
+- Admin Privilege
+- Banning and Kicking users and Closing the server
+- Can connect locally and by hosting on the same network
+- Easy to connect with one simple command
+- GUI and CLI based (Both available)

 ## Getting Started
-To get started, you can either compile the source code or use the pre-compiled executable file.
+You can either compile the source code or use the pre-compiled executable file to get started.

 ## Working